ET-Plus Guardrail: Controversies

 As of January 2015, 40 states had suspended new installations of ET-Plus terminals with 200,000 terminals had already been used on United States highways.
 States that have used the ET-Plus terminals are eligible for federal reimbursements.
 The company did a series of eight crash tests which were released in February 2015. done by Southwest Research Institute in Texas.
 The tests were conducted at the height of 31 inches to meet crash test criteria.
 The test results must be considered alongside data from actual crashes to come up with a comprehensive report.
 Additionally, the FHWA collected measurements of more than 1,000 four-inch ET-Plus devices to address an allegation that there were the third version of ET-Plus units on the roadways.
 This data collection was to ensure that the 4-inch ET-Plus sets used in the tests were representative of actual terminals in use in many states.
 The result published on March 11, 2015 concluded that there was no systematic variation in the dimensions of the 4-inch ET-Plus units on the roadways and the ones used in the Southwest Research Institute tests.

 The U.S. Justice Department launched a criminal investigation into the use of the guardrail system in April 2015.
 The federal cases accuse Trinity of making false and misleading statements about the ET-Plus system.

 In June 2015, a US district court jury verdict of $663 million was passed against Trinity Industries for defrauding the Federal Highway Administration.
 The original penalty of $175 million was tripled to $525 million, and an additional $8,250 was charged for each of the 16,771 false certification claims made by Trinity.
 Joshua Harmon, the whistleblower for the case, was awarded more than $16 million in legal fees and $2.3 million in expenses.
 Harmon was also awarded $199 million, thirty percent of the $663 million judgement.
 In September 2017, the United States Court of Appeals for the Fifth Circuit, in an opinion authored by Judge Patrick Higginbotham, reversed the finding of the district court and rendered judgement as a matter of law for Trinity.

-On November 5, 2015, a class action lawsuit was filed by counties in Missouri, including the city of St. Louis, Missouri, and the state’s transportation authority, against Trinity Industries and Trinity Highway Products alleging the that the ET-Plus guardrails were defective and dangerous.
+On November 5, 2015, a class action lawsuit was filed by counties in Missouri, including the city of St. Louis, Missouri, and the state’s transportation authority, against Trinity Industries and Trinity Highway Products alleging that the ET-Plus guardrails were defective and dangerous.
 The lawsuit was settled for $56 million in 2022.